Press "Enter" to skip to content

 Long considered lost media, King Arthur was recently (2022) found along with its diminutive instruction booklet, making it the first game initially published by a British company called C.P.S.
 Games to be documented.

-We find some backstory in a Home Computing Weekly interview of Geoffrey Goulding of Chameleon Computer Games in May 1983 – I recommend you read it to fully enjoy the rest of the article.
+We find some backstory in a Home Computing Weekly interview of Geoffrey Goulding of Chameleon Computer Games in May 1983 – I recommend you read it (page 42) to fully enjoy the rest of the article.
 In a nutshell: Chameleon Computer Games bought the rights to King Arthur and other games from C.P.S., “one of the casualties of the competitive software market – it opened and closed again in the space of about three weeks”.
 Goulding insists that while they agreed to take care of C.P.S.’s overdue order, they are different companies: “People assume that Chameleon used to be C.P.S. and has changed its name, which is a pity.”
 It is also a pity that Chameleon kept encountering issues with delivering those orders: C.P.S.’s records were all over the place, there were issues with the tape duplication, some cassettes ended up containing fairy tales rather than games and some masters were stolen!
 Delays, delays and more delays.

-Well, I don’t want to throw accusations around, but Goulding’s story does not track.
+Well, I don’t like to throw accusations around, but Goulding’s story does not track.
 The smoking gun is that both companies shared the same address: C.P.S.
 Games first announced it would be moving to a new office in November 1982, and then starting mid-December their ads carried the new address Lynthonia House, 7/9 Praed Street, London.
 When Chameleon Computer Games started advertising in mid-January 1983, their address was… Lynthonia House, 7/9 Praed Street, London.
 Strange coincidence.

 Also note the typo on “Wizzard”, which did not exist on earlier ads.
 The description of Battle of the Bulge is also verbatim the one used by C.P.S. back in November 1982.